oscillo-finance/Docs/docs/source/api/rest.rst

 ********

-Oscillo Rest API consists of market-side and order-side
+oscillo Rest API consists of market-side and order-side

-In Market-side: Retrive Oscillo Price History of listing market.
-In Order-side: Place Order and Cancel Order
+In Market-side: Retrive oscillo Price History of listing market In Order-side: Place Order and Cancel Order

 -----